evrythng/epcis2.0-to-evrythng/README.md

 ### Project structure:

 - [evrythng-proxy](evrythng-proxy) contains the EPCIS 2.0 proxy, that will be deployed on AWS
-- [example-event.json](example-event.json) contains a sample paylaod to test the proxy

 ## Using the proxy